JaqiKal/task-master/TESTING.md

 ### Solution Bug-06

 Implement validation by splitting the input string by - to separate year, month, and day components.
 Then, check if each component meets the expected length: two digits for the year, two digits for the month, and two digits for the day.
 If the input does not conform to these expectations, introduce a new error message to inform the user.
 This ensures the due date is strictly in the YY-MM-DD format, enhancing data consistency and preventing format-related errors.
 This solution  standardizes date input across the application, promoting uniformity and reducing potential confusion for users.

+### Bug-07

+When attempting to delete tasks I encountered a peculiar issue.
+Initially, I entered 4 task IDs without commas, which was correctly identified as an error by the system.
+However, when I attempted to delete these tasks by entering the IDs with commas but incorrectly specifying the task IDs, the system still deleted the four most recent tasks.
+This behavior suggests that the system might not be correctly identifying and processing the task IDs entered by the user, leading to unintended deletion of tasks.

+### Solution Bug-07

+The revised code adds a step to verify that each task ID entered by the user exists before proceeding with the deletion.
+This ensures that the function does not attempt to delete tasks that do not exist, which could lead to confusion or errors.

 *<span style="color: blue;">[Back to Content](#content)</span>*